jpcx/llmq/README.md

 	[[nodiscard]] virtual std::optional<std::string_view> post() const;

 	// integrate a reply into the context.
-	// onreply should print content if print is true (and if applicable). virtual void onreply(std::string_view reply, bool print) = 0;
+	// onreply should print content if print is true (if applicable). virtual void onreply(std::string_view reply, bool print) = 0;

+	// called when the response has completed. prints a newline by default (if print). virtual void onfinish(bool print);
 };
 ```